loevlie/loevlie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.cmu.edu/'>CMU</a>, <a href='https://www.kefrobotics.com'>KEF Robotics</a>.

-"The only failure in your twenties is inaction.
+# "The only failure in your twenties is inaction.
 The rest is trial and error." - Tony Fadell

 profile:
   align: right
   image: Me_in_Norway.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   address: >
     <p>6534 Hamilton Ave</p>
     <p>Pittsburgh, PA 15206</p>